OxaPayBlog: Аналитика о криптоплатежных шлюзах

 Timing Is Probabilistic, Not Guaranteed

-Crypto payments are not instant by definition.
+Crypto payments are not instant by default.

 • A payment may appear quickly but still be unconfirmed

-• Confirmation times can vary
+• Confirmation times can vary by network

 • Network congestion can introduce delays